-This is sort-of an autobiogaphical exploration of what I learned doing youth work for a decade.
+This is sort-of an autobiographical exploration of what I learned doing youth work out of a local church for a decade.

-I began by organizing small concerts in the basement of a local church with some friends.
-We had coffee and popcorn and live music with some bands I knew.
-It was fun, but took a lot of work to organize and pull off.
-I learned a lot about how people invest into spaces where they belong.
+I began by hosting small basement concerts with some friends.
+We had coffee and popcorn and live music with some local bands I knew.
+I saw first hand how people invest into creating spaces where they can belong.

 We cannot love god unless we love each other, and to love we must know each other.
 We know him in the breaking of bread, and we are not alone any more.
 Heaven is a banquet and life is a banquet too, even with a crust, where there is companionship. — Dorothy Day